 Now, we need to prepare the system:

-- Remove water.
-This step is optional since water molecules will not be considered by AutoDock Vina Extended.
+- Remove water and monatomic ions.
+This step is optional since water and monatomic ions will not be considered by AutoDock Vina Extended.

 - Add hydrogens, if the system doesn’t have them set since AutoDock Vina needs polar hydrogens to determine hydrogen bonds (H-bonds).
 Note, that if the system has hydrogens added based on some protonation you shouldn’t modify hydrogens.